List of The Chosen characters: Shmuel

 Portrayed by Shaan Sharma, Shmuel is a leading Pharisee from Capernaum and a member of the Sanhedrin.
-Of the prominent Pharisee characters in the series, Shmuel is the most openly hostile towards Jesus and his disciples, leading him to zealously focus his teachings on resisting false prophecy and following the Law.
-This often puts him at odds with his peers Nicodemus and Yussif.

 Zebedee

 Portrayed by Nick Shakoour, Zebedee is a former fisherman in Capernaum, the father of Big James and John, the husband of Salome, and a former fishing partner of Simon Peter and Andrew.
-He later gives up his fishing business in lieu of making anointing oil to support Jesus's ministry.

 John the Apostle

-Portrayed by George H. Xanthis, John the Apostle is a former fisherman in Capernaum and one of the twelve disciples, called apostles, of Jesus.
+Portrayed by George H. Xanthis, John is a former fisherman in Capernaum and one of the twelve disciples, called apostles, of Jesus.
 He is one of the sons of Zebedee and Salome, the younger brother of Big James, and a former fishing partner of Simon Peter and Andrew.
-Jesus nicknames him and his brother, Big James, the "sons of thunder", with John occasionally being referred to as "little thunder".
+Jesus nicknames him and his brother, Big James, the "sons of thunder".
 Alongside Simon Peter and Big James, John is a part of Jesus's inner circle.

+William Spinelli portrays a child John the Apostle.

 Big James

 Portrayed by Shayan Sobhian and Kian Kavousi in season 1 then by Abe Bueno-Jallad starting with season 2, Big James is a former fisherman in Capernaum and one of the twelve disciples, called apostles, of Jesus.
 He is one of the sons of Zebedee and Salome, the older brother of John, and a former fishing partner of Simon Peter and Andrew.
-Jesus nicknames him and his brother, John, the "sons of thunder", with James occasionally being referred to as "big thunder".
+Jesus nicknames him and his brother, John, the "sons of thunder".
 Alongside Simon Peter and John, Big James is a part of Jesus's inner circle.

+Roxton Garcia portrays a child Big James.